Arizona State Personnel Standards

 Age Range Pre-K - 12th grade

-• Five years of experience within the last ten years working full-time in the capacity of a school psychologist in a school setting serving any portion of grades kindergarten through twelve.
-Please submit a verification letter, completed and signed by District Superintendent or Personnel/HR Director to verify experience.
-OR,
+Licensure Required Specific Field or Clinical Work Five years of experience within the last ten years working full-time in the capacity of a school psychologist in a school setting serving any portion of grades kindergarten through twelve.
+Please submit a verification letter, completed and signed by District Superintendent or Personnel/HR Director to verify experience AND supervised internship of at least 1,200 clock hours with a minimum of 600 clock hours in a school setting.

 Social Worker – Bachelor